|

 churches must have been

-Descriptions of glass are being researched and will be placed online as soon as possible.
-The remains of the glass were recovered after the fire and set into roundels which sit below the west windows and in a lancet window on the North side of the chancel.
+After the fire The remaining stained glass fragments were recovered after the fire and set into roundels which sit below the west windows and in a lancet window on the North side of the chancel.